×

 Red Hat-provided Operator catalogs in OLM v1

-Operator Lifecycle Manager (OLM) v1 does not include Red Hat-provided Operator catalogs by default.
-If you want to add a Red Hat-provided catalog to your cluster, create a custom resource (CR) for the catalog and apply it to the cluster.
-The following custom resource (CR) examples show how to create a catalog resources for OLM v1.
+Operator Lifecycle Manager (OLM) v1 includes the following Red Hat-provided Operator catalogs on the cluster by default.
+If you want to add an additional catalog to your cluster, create a custom resource (CR) for the catalog and apply it to the cluster.
+The following custom resource (CR) examples show the default catalogs installed on the cluster.

 Example Red Hat Operators catalog